 Potential Side Effects of Valium

-While Valium can be effective in managing insomnia, it is crucial to be aware of its potential side effects.
-Understanding these effects can help individuals make informed decisions about their treatment options.
+Although Valium may be effective in managing insomnia, awareness of its potential side effects is essential.
+Recognising these effects enables informed decision-making regarding treatment options.

 Common Side Effects